syedshayaan1/AirlineManagementSystem/README.md

 # AirlineManagementSystem
-Airline Management system created using Object oriented programming (oop) principles
+Airline Management system created using C++ language using Object oriented programming (oop) principles only